Influence of Fermionic Dark Matter on the Structural and Tidal Properties of Neutron Stars: Theoretical Formalism

 The equation for a static, spherically symmetric, non-rotating compact star can be obtained from this metric, and this equation is called the Tolman-Oppenheimer-Volkoff equation(TOV)\citep{oppenheimer1939massive}:

 Also the equation that describes how the mass enclosed at a given radius r changes as we move outward from the center of the star is

-Here $m(r)$ represents the mass of the compact object surrounded by a radial distance, $r$ and its energy density at distance $r$ is $\rho(r)$.The metric function $\lambda(r)$ also relates $m(r)$ through the relation $e^{-\lambda(r)}=1-\frac{2m(r)}{r}$.The derivative of the metric function $\nu(r)$ can be connected with the star's mass, radius and pressure by the relation
+Here $M(r)$ represents the mass of the compact object surrounded by a radial distance, $r$ and its energy density at distance $r$ is $\rho(r)$.The metric function $\lambda(r)$ also relates $M(r)$ through the relation $e^{-\lambda(r)}=1-\frac{2M(r)}{r}$.The derivative of the metric function $\nu(r)$ can be connected with the star's mass, radius and pressure by the relation

-The boundary conditions for the equations $(2)$ and $(3)$ are at the center of the star, its mass is zero, i.e.,$m(r=0)=0$ and star has a density at its center called central density,$\rho(r=0)=\rho_{c}$.It can be shown that $e^{\nu(R)}=1-\frac{2M}{R}$ is satisfied on the surface of the star by the metric function $\nu(r)$, where $M$ is the star's total mass and $R$ is its total radius.
-For the study of DANS (dark matter admixed neutron star) using the two-fluid model, we have to modify the TOV equation a little bit.
-One of our presumptions is that normal matter and dark matter only interact gravitationally with one another.
+The boundary conditions for the equations (\ref{eq:corrected1}) and (\ref{eq:corrected2}) are at the center of the star, its mass is zero, i.e.,$M(r=0)=0$ and star has a density at its center called central density, $\rho(r=0)=\rho_{c}$.
+It can be shown that $e^{\nu(R)}=1-\frac{2M_{T}}{R}$ is satisfied on the surface of the star by the metric function $\nu(r)$, where $M_{T}\,=\,M(r=R)$ is the star's total mass and $R$ is its total radius.
+For the study of DANS using the two-fluid model, we have to modify the TOV equation a little bit.
+One of our presumptions is that BM and DM only interact gravitationally with one another.Despite simplifying the intricate system, this gravitational-only coupling poses a significant theoretical constraint.
+Neglecting possible nongravitational interactions, such as kinetic friction, momentum transfer, or direct interactions via mediator particles, in the extremely high density core of an NS could result in an overestimate of the pressure support that the DM component provides.
+In this context, recent work has explored DM-nucleon interactions mediated by the Higgs boson, showing that such non-gravitational couplings can significantly influence nuclear saturation properties and the stellar EoS \citep{kumar2024constraints}.
 Therefore, the total energy density can be expressed in the form

-Like energy density, the expression of pressure also includes two parts: the pressure of NM and that of DM \citep{ciarcelluti2011have}.
+Like energy density, the expression of pressure also includes two parts: the pressure of BM and that of DM \citep{ciarcelluti2011have}.

 We will solve the TOV equation here using the two-fluid model.
-In this model it is assumed that the dark matter and baryonic matter are interacting with each other only via gravity.
+In this model it is assumed that the DM and BM are interacting with each other only via gravity.
 The TOV equation and mass equation in this model are \citep{ciarcelluti2011have,leung2022tidal,Vikiaris:2023jol}:

-Indexes "nm" and "dm" represent normal matter and dark matter, respectively.
 The systems of above equations will be solved along with differential equations for the tidal deformability and second love number $k_{2}$ .
 The boundary conditions of the above system of equations are

-The radial distance from the center, where both the dark matter pressure and normal matter pressure vanish, gives us the star's total radius $R$.We can restore the exact form of the TOV equation by summing the components of nm and dm.